miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 Address binding can be perfomed in any of the stages, producing different results:
 - at compile time, the source code already refers to physical address, so the binding generates _absolute code_.
 This implies that by changing some allocation in the code, all the other address must be changed;
 - at load time, the compiler generates the relocatable code.
-When this code is loaded into memory, the binding od physical memory is performed.
+When this code is loaded into memory, the binding od physical memory is performed;
 - at execution time, binsing is performed only when the CPU is available to execute code.
 By this time, all the assignments are made.

 ## Definitions of addresses and properties